How clean is the air in your metropolitan area or county? Use this map to find out.

 The U. S. Environmental Protection Agency (EPA) has provided a scale called the Air Quality Index (AQI) for rating air quality.
 The AQI scale is based on the National Ambient Air Quality Standards (NAAQS) and is described in the Code of Federal Regulations, Part 58, Appendix G. This map is based on the EPA AQI scale.

-The latest AQI imagery available is for October 23, 2017 as of 5:13 pm EDT (Eastern Daylight Time).Click on any of the boxes on the image for a detailed map of all the sites monitoring AQI pollutants in that area.
+The latest AQI imagery available is for December 17, 2017 as of 10:11 am EST (Eastern Standard Time).Click on any of the boxes on the image for a detailed map of all the sites monitoring AQI pollutants in that area.

 You can also view a tabular presentation of the Air Quality Index (AQI) Report for the entire state.